Efficient Massive Machine Type Communication (mMTC) via AMP: Conclusion

 \section{Conclusion}

 Two new MUD algorithms for massive G-MAC with short-packet transmission were developed in this letter.
 Our proposed MUD algorithms were developed based on AMP with non-separable and separable MMSE denoisers.
-Our results show that the proposed MUD algorithms offer superior soft decoding performance compared to the state of the art AMP with soft-threshold denoising.
+Our results show that the proposed MUD algorithms offer superior soft decoding performance compared to the state-of-the-art AMP with soft-threshold denoising.
 This higher spectral efficiency is achieved with low computational complexity for massive G-MAC with short-packet transmission due to decoupling effect. \appendices